Can flea control be accomplished using things I have at home? Is it safe to do?

 The key here is “quantity”.

-Anything in large enough quantities can kill your kitty, who isn’t very big and whose body doesn’t process toxins very quickly.
+Anything in large enough quantities can kill your kitty and it doesn’t take much.
+He isn’t very big, and his body doesn’t process toxins very quickly.

-The longer toxins stay in their body, the more harm they do.
+The longer toxins stay in your cat’s body, the more harm they do.

 How Healthy Is Your Kitty?